The Best STD Dating Sites

 The site states that it includes member blog posts, a community forum for insights about living with an STD, and STD dating and long-term relationship advice written by members and experts.
 However, our testers could not locate any of this information after setting up an account.
 The community forum page was empty.
 And while they could access the page to create their own blog post, there was no link to access other members' blog posts.
 Some of this information is available on the Meet Positives homepage, but the resources are limited.

-Free account vs. paid account
+Meet Positives free account vs. paid account

 A free account allows you to request friendship, wink, ask a question, add to favorites, and request a meeting.
-But if you want to text, chat, or video message with a member, you have to pay for a subscription.
+But if you want to email, text, chat, or video message with a member, you have to pay for a subscription.
 Meet Positives offers two subscription tiers with different features.

 The Basic Connect plan allows you to message other members, see who viewed your profile, and do local searches.
 It costs: